BeingTomGreen/ansible-role-jellyfin-docker/README.md

 #### NVIDIA

-If you're stuck with an NVIDIA GPU, you will need the [container toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) installed, and then set the `runtime` to `docker`:
+If you're stuck with an NVIDIA GPU, you will need the [container toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) installed, and then set the `runtime` to `nvidia`:

 ```yaml
 ---